amiaopensource/pbprotracktor/README.md

 pbprotrackor SHOW1324 SHOW1325 SOMEOTHERSHOW123 U812
 ```

-During the first run, `pbprotrackor` will prompt for a configuration file to be written which requires the ip address and a user name for the server which hosts ProTrack.
+During the first run, `pbprotrackor` will prompt for a configuration file to be written which requires the IP address and a user name for the server which hosts ProTrack.

 The output will either XML (no option) or CVS (option `-c`).
 The option `-a` returns all instantiations per asset, rather than only the called one.

 There are no error codes yet.
-Also presently the query is only started via the media attachment id.
+Also presently the query is only started via the media attachment ID.

 # License